Environmental Resources and Sustainability Green Advisory Committee

 Mapping of stormwater outfalls for township

 In January 2004, New Jersey adopted new "Phase II" Municipal Stormwater Management rules designed to reduce discharge of polluted runoff into our streams.
 The rules require counties and municipalities to map all storm water outfalls that discharge to surface water.
-ERC members assisted the township in the collection of outfall data by walking all of the streams in Lawrenceville.
+ERSGAC members assisted the township in the collection of outfall data by walking all of the streams in Lawrenceville.

 Environmental Resource Inventory